pythonhealthdatascience/des_rap_book/README.md

 To cite this work, see the `CITATION.cff` file in this repository or use the "Cite this repository" button on GitHub.

+You can also cite the archived version of this work on Zenodo: https://doi.org/10.5281/zenodo.17094155.

 <br>

 ## Linting